ECON5003 Microeconomic Theory for Agricultural and Environmental Economics

 - 6 points

 - This unit focuses on advanced concepts in agricultural and applied economics and uses a formal approach to concepts.
 Real-world applications are used as a motivation but rather than the interpretation of results, it is the derivation of results that is emphasised.
 The focus of the first half of the unit is on deriving the key insights from modelling individuals as utility maximising agents and firms as profit maximising entities.
 Applications that allow the measurement of welfare gains from trade are emphasised.
 Models of production under discrete time and continuous time are then considered, as are production efficiency measures.
-The final part of the unit focuses on the theory that underlies models that seek to establish values for goods with no observable market price.
+The final part of the unit focuses on the theory that underlies models that seek to explain economic behaviours under different market conditions.

 Supplementary assessment is not available in this unit.